Openness to technology in climate protection policy.

 Crediting the CO2-reduction contribution of eFuels and sustainable biofuels within the framework of EU fleet targets for passenger cars, light and heavy-duty vehicles is a decisive lever for achieving the climate targets in road transport.
 It is therefore essential that the greenhouse gas savings achieved by eFuels and sustainable biofuels are taken into account when calculating the EU CO2 fleet targets in order to create another option for achieving the transport sector’s climate targets.

 Strengthening international cooperation to set up global production.

 With the help of eFuels, globally generated electricity from renewable energies can be used worldwide for the first time.
-That is because eFuels are easy to store and transport and thus create the possibility to produce and import renewable energies globally in the form of liquid energy carriers.
+That is because eFuels are easy to store and transport and thus create the possibility to produce and import renewable energies globally in the form of liquid and gaseous energy carriers.
 This makes a decisive contribution to the global energy transition by building a climate-friendly energy system that helps develop the resources of economically weaker regions.

 Promoting the industrial production of eFuels.

 eFuel production on an industrial scale should be achieved as quickly as possible by promoting pilot projects.
 A market ramp-up can also be supported in the short term by tendering procedures, and commitments to volume orders, that would provide investors with added security.